o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 }
 ```

-The `@method payout()` pays out a given amount of nanoMINA to the sender of the transaction, which you get with `this.sender`.
+The `@method async payout()` pays out a given amount of nanoMINA to the sender of the transaction, which you get with `this.sender`.

 In a real zkApp, you would add conditions to this method to determine who can call it with which amounts.